pedestal/pedestal/app/docs/design-spec.md

 ```

 The Pedestal information model tracks changes and reports what has
 changed with an inform message.
+The following inform message is a
+report for the change above.

 ```clj
 [[[:info :counter :a] :updated {:info {:counter {:a 7} :user {}}}